redis/node-redis/docs/client-configuration.md

 This strategy can be overriden by providing a `socket.reconnectStrategy` option during client's creation.

-The `socket.reconnectStrategy` is a function:
+The `socket.reconnectStrategy` is a function that:

 - Receives the number of retries attempted so far.
 - Returns `number | Error`: